 Kiyosumi Garden (or Kiyosumi Teien) is a traditional Japanese garden located in Tokyo.
 While beautiful, less than half of the garden is wheelchair accessible.

-Kiyosumi Garden is a tradional garden in Tokyo designed with classical principles for strolling along paths around a central pond.
+Kiyosumi Garden is a traditional garden in Tokyo designed with classical principles for strolling along paths around a central pond.
 Originally part of the residence of a business magnate from the Edo Period, the garden later became part of Lord Kuze Yamatonokami’s residence in Edo (modern day Tokyo) and took its basic form in the early 1700s.

 The land was later bought by the founder of Mitsubishi, Iwasaki Yataro, who ordered the garden rebuilt in 1878 for important guests and his employees.
 55 large rocks were brought from all over Japan via steamship and the garden was opened in 1880.
 Years later, after the Great Kanto Earthquake of 1923, the garden served as a place of refuge for victims of the earthquake.
 The garden was donated to Tokyo and then opened to the public in 1932.

-The pond contains three islands – one of which is connected by a bridge – and has many carp and turtles.
+The pond contains three islands – one of which is connected by a bridge – and is home to many carp and turtles.
 Since it is close to Tokyo Bay, the garden also attracts many birds.
 A traditional style restaurant is located on the pond (by reservation only).
 There are over 4000 trees in the relatively small garden.
 Though mostly Japanese Black Pine, different flowering trees provide seasonal colors throughout the year.

 With the exception of the New Years Holidays (Dec 29 – Jan 1), Kiyosumi Garden is open year-round from 09:00 until 17:00 (last entry at 16:30).
 There is a small entrance fee.